Barricades

 The museum is located in Old Riga near the Riga Cathedral.
 It was founded in 2001 to preserve historical evidence of the events of 1991 in Latvia.
 A virtual tour of the museum is also available.
 In January 1991, in Lithuania the Soviet Army opened fire on people who had gathered at the Vilnius TV tower and drove into the crowd with tanks.
 In response to these events a demonstration of about 500,000 people was organised in Riga to show support to Lithuanians and the readiness of the Latvian people to continue their struggles towards Latvia’s independence.
 In order to prevent similar events from happening in Latvia, residents began to build barricades in the narrow streets of Old Riga in order to prevent possible attacks of the Soviet Army on the defenders of the barricades.
 These barricades were also created at various strategic objects not only in Riga, but throughout all of Latvia.
 Around 50,000 people from all over Latvia participated in defending the barricades.
 Barricades was a popular movement that helped to regain Latvia’s independence.
 This is a great example of non-violent resistance in the history of the whole world.

-Located in Vaidava Culture and Craft Center.
+Located in the Vaidava Culture and Crafts Center.

-There is an exposition dedicated to the memory of the deportations of 1949, as well as the participation of the people of Riga in the January 1991 barricades in Riga.
-Evidence of world wars (mainly printed materials) can also be seen in the exhibition.
+An exhibition dedicated to the memory of the deportations of 1949, as well as the participation of the Vajdavians in the barricades in Riga in January 1991, is on display.
+The exhibition also features evidence of the world wars (mainly printed materials).

-Natural and historical objects, manors, history of education, culture, notable people, materials of the collective farm time, household items, banknotes, newspapers, magazines about Vaidava parish.
+Natural and historical objects, manors, history of education, culture, notable people, materials from the collective farm era, household utensils, banknotes, newspapers, magazines about Vaidava parish.

 Dome Square in Old Riga